 OnlySP: NIS America is known for its special editions and limited editions, even for niche games.
 What is the company’s thought process when deciding what to put in a premium edition for a game?

 Kim: We pretty much have a limited edition for almost every game that we release.
 As far as the thought process behind what kind of components go into it, we have meetings, mostly headed by our design team, but everyone gets input.
 It doesn’t matter if you’re in multimedia, marketing, or localization; we all have ideas to pitch.
 We do a group vote and have discussions on what we would think would work best with a game’s concept.
 For example, for the limited editions of La Mulana 1 and 2, we included a jigsaw puzzle because they’re puzzle platforming games.
 It’s kind of like a community vote.
-Additionally, we are planning a launch called Pram’s Wishlist (from the Atelier series) where NISA fans can come and suggest what kind of merch they want to see, whether in separate merch or in a limited edition.
+Additionally, we are planning a launch called Pram’s Wishlist (from the Disgaea series) where NISA fans can come and suggest what kind of merch they want to see, whether in separate merch or in a limited edition.
 We want to listen to people’s voices!

 OnlySP: NIS America started localizing Falcom games rather recently, starting with Ys 8: Lacrimosa of Dana.
 Was there anything that you’ve learned from the release of that game that you applied to prepare the release for Cold Steel III?